Quick context

 Ukraine exposed the point of the institution

 Russia's invasion made visible what the JFR was built to do.
 The people it supports are not museum figures.
 Some are still alive in countries vulnerable to war, inflation, cold, and state failure.
-A rescuer in Ukraine is not just a Holocaust memory.
-That person is also an elderly civilian who may suddenly need cash, medicine, and practical help to survive a present-tense catastrophe.
+A rescuer in Ukraine is a Holocaust memory and an elderly civilian who may suddenly need cash, medicine, and practical help to survive a present-tense catastrophe.

 Seen that way, the Ukraine story was not an exception to the mission.
 It was the mission stripped of ceremony.